Record size limits

 - 10 KB for Pro, Starter, or Free accounts

 - 20 KB for Essential and Plus

-We process your JSON data file in the following way:
+To determine record size, we process your JSON data file in the following way:

 - We turn the file into a string.

 - We remove extra spaces (spaces that are outside of key/value strings and not syntactically necessary).

 - We turn it back into a JSON file.
 The record size limit is based on the size of this final JSON file.

 How record size limits are applied